New ANZ country manager appointed at Qlik

 He brings 25 years of experience to the country manager position, having previously worked at Hyperion, Oracle, Microfocus, Blue Prism as well as Talend, where he was the ANZ regional vice president.

-Fazackerley joins the Sweden headquartered Qlik from Talend, which the Sweden headquartered company announced it would acquire in January this year.
+Fazackerley joins the US headquartered Qlik from Talend, which the company announced it would acquire in January this year.

-Both companies being backed by private equity firm Thoma Bravo, and the merger of the two completed this month.
+Both companies being backed by private equity firm Thoma Bravo, and the integration of the two completed this month.

 Qlik also bought automated machine learning firm Big Squid in 2021.